charliehuge/ProceduralTuba/README.md

 # ProceduralTuba
 Ever wanted a tuba soundtrack while you walk?
 No?
 Okay, here you go!

-This is a simple generative music system for Unity.
+This is a simple procedural music system for Unity.
 It includes a monophonic synthesizer that makes tuba sounds, a melody generator, and a mechanism for triggering notes and deriving the tempo from a character's footsteps.

 [Here's a video!](https://youtu.be/DLeO2w2fUTg)